 Regardless of your position, the legal landscape surrounding workers’ compensation history is a complex terrain to navigate.
-Fortunately, our expertise here at South East Injury Lawyers in Queensland, can help unravel these complexities and provide much-needed clarity on whether employers can check your workers comp history or not.
+Fortunately, our experienced team here at South East Injury Lawyers in Queensland can help unravel these complexities and provide much-needed clarity on whether employers can check your workers’ comp history or not.

 - Employers must adhere to privacy laws and regulations when obtaining workers’ compensation histories.